ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

-### IP redirect
+### IP Redirect

-IP redirect enables traffic matching a given IP protocol (e.g. v4) to be punted to the defined TX interface and next_hop IP address.
-The IP protocol, TX and next_hop fields must be defined in the northbound API.
-Optionally, the RX interface can be defined as an input filter.
+IP redirect enables traffic that arrives on an interface, and matching a given IP protocol, to be punted (redirect) to a transmit (TX) interface and next_hop IP address.
+The IP protocol can be IPv4 or IPv6.
+The IP protocol, TX, and next_hop fields are defined in the ip redirect proto.
+Optionally, the received interface (RX) interface can be used to redirect traffic only received on that interface.

+**References**

+- [IP redirect proto][punt-proto]
+- [IP redirect model][punt-model]

-IP redirect is defined as the `IpRedirect` object in the generated proto model.
-L3 protocol is defined as a `string` value (transformed to numeric in the VPP binary API call).
-The table is the same as before.
+IP redirect is defined as the `IpRedirect` object in the proto file.
+The L3 protocol is defined as a `string` value that is transformed to numeric in the VPP binary API call.

 If L3 protocol is set to `ALL`, the respective API is called for IPv4 and IPv6 separately.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for the IP redirect to the database ([key reference][key-reference]).
+**IP Redirect Configuration Example**

+**KV Data Store**

+Put the IP redirct configuration data into an etcd data store using the [ip redirect key][key-reference]

 Example value:
 ```json